Tommy001/mymodule/README.md

 In the folder Anax-MVC/vendor/Tommy001/mymodule/webroot there is a file named index.php.
 Copy that file to the folder Anax-MVC/webroot.
 Then copy the files from the folder Anax-MVC/vendor/Tommy001/mymodule/view to a new folder named Anax-MVC/app/view/**mymodule**.
 And finally copy the files from the folder Anax-MVC/vendor/Tommy001/mymodule/src to a new folder named Anax-MVC/app/src/**Mymodule**.
-As mentioned above you will also need to create a writable folder named Anax-MVC/webroot/img/upload.
+As mentioned above you will also need to create a writeable folder named Anax-MVC/webroot/img/upload.

 In order for simple testing of the upload class there is a rudimentary database connection in the Upload class constructor.
 You also need a MySQL database table to test the script.
 Create it with the SQL query below using e.g. phpMyAdmin.